-Someone is usually hired on to a company early in their work life career.
+For those in project management, the beginning of their discovery often begins with their first professional role.
+They’re hired on to a company early in their career.
 They are not hired on as a project manager at this point.
 They may come on board for what they learned in school.
-They may come on board with a company in an entry-level position just to get their foot in the door or may know somebody that works somewhere that was able to get them a job.
+They may come on board with a company in an entry-level position just to get their foot in the door and take on a role with a bit of task managment or may know somebody that works somewhere that was able to get them a job.

 So, they did things differently and things went smoother.